Urology Billing Services in Kentucky

 Every KY payer has specific rules for urology claims.
 Here's how we navigate them.

-Kentucky Medicaid Managed Care routes urology patients through 5 managed care plans: Anthem, Aetna Better Health, Humana CareSource, and 2 more.
+Kentucky Medicaid (managed care administered by MCOs) routes urology patients through 5 managed care plans: Aetna Better Health of Kentucky, Humana Healthy Horizons in Kentucky, Passport Health Plan by Molina Healthcare, and 2 more.
 Each MCO has its own urology authorization and billing rules that we manage.

-CGS Administrators processes Medicare urology claims in Kentucky with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around bilateral modifier usage to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare urology claims in Kentucky with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around bilateral modifier usage to prevent medical necessity denials.

 Denial Prevention for Kentucky Urology